 This step mandates that all Appspace users (authenticating via SSO) are required to have email addresses that can be used as the usernames as well.

 Add a ‘Transform an Incoming Claim’ rule by following the instructions here: https://technet.microsoft.com/en-us/library/dd807068(v=ws.11).aspx

 In the AD FS 2.0 folder tree, click the Relying Party Trusts folder, and select your Relying Party Trust display name.

 Click Advanced, and select ‘SHA-1’ from the Secure hash algorithm drop-down menu.
 Click Apply to make changes.

 You must use HTTPS for SSO to work.

-Upon successful authentication, you will be redirected back to your Appspace Dashboard.
+Enter your AD credentials, and upon successful authentication, you will be redirected back to your Appspace Dashboard.